YieldHand/OptionsMarket/README.md

 ### What's Next

-- Adding the ability to tokenize option positions, so they can be bought and sold before expiration
+- Adding the ability to tokenize option positions, so they can be bought and sold before expiration.
+This starts by making simple transfers and transferFrom functions which include the optionID as a parameter.
+From there, another project or this one can tokenize positions.

 - Simple Graph Protocol docs for querying options data to build your trade bots